Twin Cities Marathon: History

+Twin Cities Marathon and its affiliated races added a non-binary division in 2019, years ahead of the New York City Marathon, Chicago Marathon, London Marathon, and Boston Marathon.
+Prize money was available in the non-binary division starting in 2022.
+By 2023, a record of 52 nonbinary runners participated in Twin Cities Marathon-affiliated races.

-The 2020 edition of the race was cancelled due to the coronavirus pandemic, with all registrants receiving a partial credit for 2021 or 2022.
+The 2020 edition of the race was canceled due to the coronavirus pandemic, with all registrants receiving a partial credit for 2021 or 2022.

+The 2023 edition of the race was canceled due to high heat and humidity.
+As a result, Twin Cities in Motion commissioned a study to consider the possibility of moving the marathon to a later date in the fall.
+As of 2024, the decision was made to keep the date as-is because moving the date wouldn't lead to significantly better weather outcomes.

 Course

-The course begins near U.S. Bank Stadium in downtown Minneapolis, and winds around several of the city's well-known lakes (including Lake of the Isles, Bde Maka Ska, Lake Harriet, and Lake Nokomis) before turning north along the banks of the Mississippi River.
+The course begins near U.S. Bank Stadium in downtown Minneapolis, and winds around several of the city's well-known lakes (including Lake of the Isles, Bde Maka Ska(the lake formerly known as Calhoun), Lake Harriet, and Lake Nokomis) before turning north along the banks of the Mississippi River.
 The course follows the river for several miles before crossing into Saint Paul, and then proceeds east up Summit Avenue to finish at the Minnesota State Capitol.
-Miles 21–23 of the course proceed on a steady uphill from the river, and are considered among the more challenging finishes among American marathons, although the downhill last half-mile allows for relatively strong finishes.
+The course proceeds steadily uphill from 21 mi to 23 mi, and is considered among the more challenging finishes among American marathons, although the downhill last half-mile allows for relatively strong finishes.